Volatility at the gas pump expected following attacks in Saudi Arabia

 Attacks were on two major oil facilities, including the world’s largest, Abqaiq.
 The attacks have taken 5.7 million (crude) barrels per day off the market, accounting for about 6% of the global supply, AAA said.

-That spike represented the biggest percentage value jump in Brent crude since the run-up to the 1991 Gulf War that saw a U.S.-led coalition expel Iraqi dictator Saddam Hussein's forces from Kuwait.

-U.S. benchmark West Texas crude was up around 10%.
-U.S. gasoline and heating oil similarly were up.

-Prior to the attacks, global crude oil supply was healthy, in fact sitting on a global glut of stocks, AAA Oklahoma said.
+Prior to the attacks, global crude oil supply was healthy, in fact sitting on a global glut of stock, AAA Oklahoma said.

 “Americans can expect local pump prices to start to increase this week.
 The jump could end up being as much as a quarter per gallon throughout this month,” said AAA Oklahoma spokeswoman Leslie Gamble.